 In some respects, commercial law isn’t a bad option for accruing career capital.
 A law degree is a well-recognised and respected credential.
 Law remains one of the most prestigious professions.28 It will allow you to develop valuable, transferable skills in verbal reasoning, written advocacy, and interpersonal communication in a high-pressure environment.

-Working at a highly-ranked firm also means you can accomplish impressive achievements such as advising on a $4.2bn acquisition29 or a 2.2 trillion privatisation scheme.30 In addition, you’ll able to connect with other high-earning lawyers and clients in business, finance, and government, and – given the earnings – you should be able to save enough to support a future career transition.
+Working at a highly-ranked firm also means you can accomplish impressive achievements such as advising on a $4.2 billion acquisition29 or a $2.2 trillion privatisation scheme.30 In addition, you’ll able to connect with other high-earning lawyers and clients in business, finance, and government, and – given the earnings – you should be able to save enough to support a future career transition.

 However, career capital in commercial law is limited in a number of ways, particularly when compared with the nearby alternative of consulting.